lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 | Calling  Interpreters if needed | Recommended by  Bishopric | Approved by  Bishopric | Sustained by  Ward members | Called and set apart by  Bishop or an assigned counselor |
 | Calling  Other ward callings | Recommended by  Bishopric | Approved by  Bishopric | Sustained by  Ward members | Called and set apart by  Bishop or an assigned counselor |

+1. In rare circumstances, a ward member may need to begin service in a calling before he or she can be sustained.
+When this happens, a member of the bishopric presents the person for ratifying as soon as reasonable.
+He adapts the process described in [30.3](/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number9-p58#title_number9 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number9-p58#title_number9").
+This includes providing an opportunity for ward members to oppose the action.
+2. Active sealers in a temple should not be called to serve in bishoprics.
+Sealers are called under the direction of the President of the Church.

 ![Sunday school class](https://www.churchofjesuschrist.org/imgs/5343ce71426411ecbd0feeeeac1efb1d95cbeed3/full/%21500%2C/0/default)

+30.8.2

+Branch Callings

 | Calling | Recommended by | Approved by | Sustained by | Called and set apart by |
 | --- | --- | --- | --- | --- |